williamparry/cloudRIG/README.md

 ![Image of CloudRig boot screen](http://i.imgur.com/Y9RUrcE.png)

-**Note:** Steam must be loaded from an initial boot.
-There is a bug whereby if you open, close and then reopen steam it fails to bind the requisite port (27036) for streaming.
-Pretty rubbish, really.
+**Note:** El Capitan has an issue with port 27036 not binding again if you close and open Steam (Steam must be loaded from an initial boot).

 ## Setup